-This product contains substances that may cause an allergic reaction.
+This product is our pick for the 2nd best paint for skirting boards but it does contain substances that may cause an allergic reaction.
 As with all painting projects it’s wise to wear protective clothing such as gloves.

 This is a water-based paint you don’t get those strong toxic fumes that you often notice with oil paint, however the paint is thinner.
 This means you will have to be careful when painting in order to avoid drips.
 You might also need to apply a second coat.